adnanp97/my-devops-journey/Networking/Notes/README.md

 - Directly provides network services to applications.
 - End user layer
 - Components: HTTP (for access websites and web services), FTP (for trasferring files between different servers), SMTP (for sending emails)

+---

+## TCP/IP Model
+- A compressed format of OSI model with only 4 layers
+- Common model
+- Layers: Applciation, Transport, Internet, Network Access
+- Application: network applciations and protocols operate (e.g. http, tls, dns)
+- Transport: end-to-end communcation and data transfer between devices (e.g. TCP, UDP)
+- Internet: reposible for logical addressing and routing data across different networks (IP - handles delivery of data packets from source to destination across multiple networks)
+- Network access: compressed format of layer 1 and 2 of OSI model.
+Physical and data aspects e.g. ethernet, wireless

+## Ports and Protocols
+- ports are logical endpoints for communicatiion e.g. port 80 for http, port 443 for https
+- ports allow communication between devices, ensures data goes to the right place
+- protocols are rules governing data transmission (how it is formatted and transmitted)

+## TCP
+- Ensures data reaches device accurately and in correct order, rules devices follow to communicate.
+- Connection oriented: agree to communicate before data is exchanged
+- requires a three way handshake where devices syncronises and acknowledge each other (agree to communicate).
+- reliable data transfer, TCP will resend data if data is lost/corrupted
+- use case: ensure data is delivered in order, error checking in data and control flow of data to prevent congestion.
+Used for any bidirectional communication (back and forth) e.g. web browsing, emails etc.

+## UDP
+- Connectionless: no former connection established between sender and receiver.
+- Simple protocol to send and receive data
+- No prior communication (data sent without establishing connection so no guaratee data reaches destination)
+- Each packet is sent independently
+- Fast but not reliable
+- use cases: video streaming, online gaming, vidoes.
+DNS and VPNs (some vpn protocols).
+Real time applications